Google Combats Holocaust-Denying Search Results With Algorithm Update

 The Stormfront article does still appear in search results but not at the top, and tweaking the phrase to “the Holocaust didn’t happen” continues to place the article near the top of results.

-The company did not immediately return requests for comment on any potential continuing efforts to alter search algorithms.
+The company did not further explain whether it has any continuing efforts to alter search algorithms.

 This isn’t the first time Google has come under fire for inadvertently bringing up offensive content.
 The search engine also altered its auto-completion suggestions earlier this month after racist, anti-Semitic and misogynistic prompts like “are Muslims bad” and “are women evil” were reported.